kimh/locationkit-android-docs/source/index.md

 ## 6. Ensuring it works

-> Place the following code immediately following the Locationkit initialization code to obtain some diagnostic information:
+> Place the following code immediately following the LocationKit initialization code to obtain some diagnostic information:

 ```objective_c
 [SocialRadar showConfigurationStatus];